Current Members of the Scientific Advisory Board

 Talia Ringer (UIUC) - Proof engineering, proof automation, proof assistants, dependent type theory, programming languages, AI for theorem proving

-Yongbin Ruan (Zhejiang University) - Geometry and Topology
+Yongbin Ruan (Zhejiang University) - Geometry and Topology.

 Miguel Sanchez Caja (Universidad de Granada) - Differential Geometry, Variational methods, Mathematical Physics, Lorentzian Geometry